 So, let’s begin with the first step: preparing the pumpkin

 Preparing The Pumpkin

 Preparing the pumpkin or squash for this vegan kaya recipe is simple.
-But first, you’ll need a saucepan with some water.
-Bring that up to a boil and while you’re waiting, start by peeling your squash and cutting it into small-ish pieces.
+Bring a large pot with water to a boil and while you’re waiting, peel your squash and cut it into small pieces.
 Place your cubed squash into a steamer basket.

 Place your steamer basket over the pot of boiling water and let the squash steam for 20 minutes.
-It’s done when you can pierce a piece with a fork easily.
+It’s done when you can pierce it with a fork easily.